nemequ/wav/README.md

-As you can see, nothing prevents you from passing a vector of 16 8-bit signed integers to `wasm_f32x4_add`; 4 8-bit values will be reinterpreted as (not converted to) a single 32-bit floating point value, and the result will likely be complete garbage.
+As you can see, nothing prevents you from passing a vector of 16 8-bit signed integers to `wasm_f32x4_add`; 4 8-bit values will be interpreted as (not converted to) a single 32-bit floating point value, and the result will likely be complete garbage.

 On the WAV side of things, however, you'll end up with an error from